unconst/BitTensor/README.md

 We are extending previous work in Neural Network training by moving the training process from a datacenter into a decentralized computing domain where no computer is privileged, there is no single user of the network, and some computers may be incompetent, offline, or malicious.
 In lieu of these constraints we must use _incentive_ to draw our compute nodes into line.
 That incentive should drive them to stay online, and to learn well, and train in alignment with a useful network product.

 We begin by defining our network problem.
-The global objective for the entire network, *L* is a summation over each local objective *L* = Σ Li.
-Our goal is to incent each component towards optimizing this global loss function. i.e. towards minimizing *L*.
+The global objective for the entire network, L is a summation over each local objective L = Σ Li.
+Our goal is to incent each component towards optimizing this global loss function. i.e. towards minimizing L.

-To do this, we first augment our global loss with a stake vector *S*, e.g. *L* = *S* ◦ *L* such that the global loss function is scaled towards computers holding stake.
+To do this, we first scale our global loss with a stake vector S, namely, L = S ◦ L such that the global loss function is scaled towards computers holding stake.
 This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the objective function.

 Stake quantities are represented in the form of a digital token using a decentralized compute and storage network known as a blockchain.
 The tokens can be transferred and bought by computers who wish to attain more power over the network.